A Deep State-Space Model Compression Method using Upper Bound on Output Error: Introduction

-The contributions of this paper are: \begin{itemize} \item To construct a reduced Deep SSM that minimizes the output error~$\|s_{\mathrm{out}}-\hat{s}_{\mathrm{out,pro}}\|_{\ell^{\infty}_L}$ for any input sequence~$s_{\mathrm{in}}$—and since directly optimizing this quantity is challenging—we derive an upper bound on the output error between two Deep SSMs, as illustrated in Fig.~\ref{fig:comparison} (top).
-The derived bound shows that minimizing the $h^2$ error of each individual state-space model within a Deep SSM, as shown in Fig.~\ref{fig:comparison} (bottom), leads to minimizing an upper bound of the overall output error.
-Although the internal state-space models of the Deep SSMs and the activation functions we consider differ from prior work, this result implies that the bound provides a theoretical justification for existing MOR methods~\cite{ezoe2024model, sakamoto2025compression}.
-Finally, we introduce an optimization algorithm with a stationary point guarantee that minimizes the bound while preserving the unique properties of Deep SSMs. \item We show numerically that the proposed method yields accurate compressed models.
-Unlike~\cite{ezoe2024model, sakamoto2025compression}, we report that the proposed method can sometimes outperform HiPPO-based training~\cite{gu2020hippo} without retraining.
-Moreover, for the retraining-free compression methods~\cite{gwak2024layer}, when comparing accuracy at the same state dimension (cf.\cite[Fig.2]{gwak2024layer}), the proposed method—despite differences in the Deep SSM architecture—constructed compressed models with superior performance.
+The contributions of this paper are: \begin{itemize} \item To construct a reduced Deep SSM that minimizes the output error~$\|s_{\mathrm{out}}-\hat{s}_{\mathrm{out}}\|_{\ell^{\infty}_L}$ for any input sequence~$s_{\mathrm{in}}$—and since directly optimizing this quantity is challenging—we derive an upper bound on the output error between two Deep SSMs, as illustrated in Fig.~\ref{fig:comparison} (top). \tblack{In particular, we show that reducing the $h^2$ approximation errors of the LQO systems placed in shallow layers contributes to reducing the derived upper bound on the output error.} \tblack{Furthermore, the derived bound shows that minimizing the $h^2$ error of each individual SSM within a Deep SSM, as shown in Fig.~\ref{fig:comparison} (bottom), leads to minimizing an upper bound of the overall output error.
+This result provides a theoretical basis for existing layerwise MOR-based compression for Deep SSMs~\cite{ezoe2024model,forgione2024model,gwak2024layer,sakamoto2025compression,chahine2026curious}.} Finally, we introduce an optimization algorithm with a stationary point guarantee that minimizes the bound while preserving the unique properties of Deep SSMs. \item We show numerically that the proposed upper-bound-based compression constructs an accurate compression model. \tblack{In particular, we show that, by using the design principle for MOR-based compression, namely, assigning larger reduced state dimensions to shallow layers to reduce the derived upper bound, a compressed model with high accuracy can be constructed without retraining (in a one-shot manner).} Moreover, for the retraining-free compression methods~\cite{gwak2024layer}, when compared in terms of accuracy at the same state dimension (cf.~\cite[Fig.2]{gwak2024layer}), the proposed method—despite differences in the Deep SSM architecture—constructs compressed models with superior performance.
 This provides a practical contribution: it enables low-cost, high-performance deployment in settings where retraining is impractical or impossible—e.g., under strict compute constraints. \end{itemize}